 Addiction leaves a person open for dangerous effects, not only from the drug itself but also from the need to continuously have more of the drug on hand to satisfy the cravings.
 A person who relies on tranquilizers to get through life may have to find multiple doctors who will prescribe enough medication to deal with his (or her) increasing tolerance for the drug.
 If the person’s doctor does not cooperate with increasing prescriptions, the person may feel the need to resort to illegal actions such as prescription fraud, doctor-shopping or buying drugs online without a prescription.
 In this way, the effect of tranquilizer abuse and addiction can also be incarceration.

 Rescuing a Person from the Effects of Tranquilizer Abuse and Addiction

 Addiction to tranquilizers is damaging to a person’s health, mind and spirit.
 As soon as it is possible, a person addicted to benzodiazepines, sleeping aids or barbiturates should be gotten to a drug rehabilitation program, with a competent medical examination done first to determine if a medical detox is needed as a preliminary step.

 The Narconon drug and alcohol rehabilitation program helps people every day who have been trapped in abuse and addiction of tranquilizers, pain relievers, prescription stimulants, alcohol or street drugs.
-In a three to five month program, for most people, it is possible to learn how to live a sober and productive life.
+In just eight to ten weeks, on average, it is possible to learn how to live a sober and productive life.